supervisely/developer-portal/getting-started/cli.md

 # Before start

-To use the Command Line Interface (CLI) on your computer, you need to create a shell script file with the following code.:
+To use the Command Line Interface (CLI) on your computer, you need to create a shell script file with the following code:

 <details>